department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/phase-2-3-4/research-plan-conversation-guide.md

 - Logged-in users have a personalized experience, with relevant and time-saving features
 - Increase the completion rate of online transactions
 - Increase usage of digital, self-service tools
-- Decrease time to successful complete and submit online transactions
+- Decrease time to successfully complete and submit online transactions

 ### Veteran Journey
 The veteran check-in for a medical appointment fits within the "Taking Care of Myself" of the [Veteran journey](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/design/va-product-journey-maps/Veteran%20Journey%20Map.pdf)?